Deciphering dynamics of recent COVID-19 outbreak in India: An age-structured modeling: Model Formulation

 where $N_j = S_j + E_j + I^a_j + I^s_j + R_j$ be the total population of $j^{th}$ group, $\lambda_{ij}$ be the $ij^{th}$ element of the social contact matrix which represents the number of contact between $i^{th}$ and $j^{th}$ age groups, and $\beta$ is the probability of infection of that contact.
 Here, it is assumed that symptomatic infectious individuals reduce their contacts compared to asymptomatic individuals, i.e., $\eta_j$ is the proportion of contacts avoided by these self-isolating individuals of $j^{th}$ age group (also allowing for compliance rates).
 It shows the awareness of symptomatic infectious individuals.
-An increase in the value of $\eta_j$ shows decrease the awareness of individuals of $j^{th}$ age group.
 Thus, by incorporating the social contact matrix (contact patterns), the model system \eqref{model} takes the form of following age-structured epidemic model (multi-group epidemic model) for the $i^{th}$ age group.

 where $i = 1, 2, \cdots, n$ and $n$ represents the number of age-groups in the proposed model system.
 The biological meaning of parameters $\Gamma_i,\mu_i,\alpha_i,\sigma,\gamma^a_i,\gamma^s_i,\delta^a_i$ and $\delta^s_i$ for $i^{th}$ age-group are same as described for model \eqref{model}.